Things You Should Know Upfront

 - Develop your Colour C41 film in our converted Noritsu (named 'Nori') processor or develop your B&W or ECN-2 in our Jobo ATL2+ (named 'Hawk') processor using single shot B&W or ECN-2 chemistry.
 We do not offer an in house E6 service however, we do use another lab so feel free to send us your slide films.

-- Once developed your film is then scanned using one of our two Fujifilm Frontier SP3000 Scanners (named 'Gen' and we're still looking for a name for our 2nd scanner).
+- Once developed your film is then scanned using one of our two Fujifilm Frontier SP3000 Scanners (named 'Gen' and 'Grumpy').
 This is where the magic happens.
 We have customised our SP3000s to get the most analogue goodness out of your films.
 However, we do understand that not everyone's taste is the same, so we recommend you letting us know if you aren't happy with your scans.
 Some people prefer flatter scans where others prefer darker shadows, feel free to let us know if you have this preference or you can let our team do their thing and see how it comes out.

 - We'll then cut your negatives and sleeve them (or leave uncut if you prefer.)
-From here you can pay $5 to have them shipped straight back to you or we can hold onto them until we have a stack and then we'll send them back to you at no charge.
+From here you can pay to have them shipped straight back to you or we can hold onto them until we have a stack and then we'll send them back together.
 If you are collecting from in-store please give us a few days to cut the negs and have them ready.
 If you are wanting to collect any previous negatives we would advise emailing/calling ahead so we can get them all ready for you.

 You will get all your scans in one go and we scan all exposed frames, so if you don't get all frames back it may be because the images weren't exposed properly.
 You're more than welcome to email and ask if this is the case.